Dallas Austin: Career

 Austin got his start in the music industry when his manager William "Vybe Chyle" Burke introduced him to his business partner, Klymaxx member Joyce Irby.
 Joyce was the "way out" Dallas had been looking for.
 She enlisted as an exclusive producer for her company Diva One Productions.
 Though Joyce believed in Dallas' ability, the record labels didn't see it the same way.
 Irby and Burke went from label to label shopping Austin's work but they just couldn't hear it.
 Joyce was determined that the world would hear Dallas Austin.
-In 1989, she scored a solo deal with Motown Records and had 3 charted Billboard singles, most notable "Mr. DJ" with Doug E. Fresh which was co-produced by Dallas peaking at No. 2.
-Finally there was a real breakthrough.
+In 1989, she scored a solo deal with Motown Records and had 3 charted Billboard singles, most notably "Mr. DJ" with Doug E. Fresh, which was co-produced by Dallas, peaking at No. 2.
+Finally, there was a real breakthrough.
 Austin went on to produce the songs "My Music" and "I Will Always Love You" for Troop's 1989 album Attitude.
 When he was starting out as a producer, he would frequent a local skating rink and records that he produced would be played over the sound system; T-Boz, his future collaborator of TLC fame, was also a frequent patron.
 He used to take his keyboard to school with him, but his mother expressed annoyance at this, telling his school guidance counselor that she did not feel his production career would work out, but the counselor told her that because Austin had kept at his hobby for so long (it was his eleventh grade year), then perhaps it would indeed work out, and suggested that Austin's mother back him.
 His mother, upon hearing this from a third party, agreed to support Austin.
-Austin, who was nearly finished with his compulsory education, expressed his wish to cease going to school.
+Austin, who was nearly finished with his compulsory education, expressed his wish to stop attending school.
 His mother, though not pleased with this, allowed him to do so.
 He spent a large amount of his time at the aforementioned skating rink, where the owners had built a studio for an Atlanta production collective, Organized Noize.
 All of this was around 1986.